Guilherme-Monte/Portifolio-Page/Readme.md

 - Projects (take a look at github's API first) ✅
 - Fix the wrong sizes ✅
 - Colors ✅
-- Extra info about the Notebook project (Done on github's section)
+- Extra info about the Notebook project (Done on github's section) ✅
-- Improve the Projects section's layout
+- Improve the Projects section's layout (Box shadow on cards and a toggleable dropdown to see the project's info)
-- Video optimization (Cloud: Amazon, Azure and Google Cloud)
+- Video rendering optimization (Cloud: Amazon, Azure and Google Cloud)

 ### Bugs:
 - Failing to decode the font, downloading a recent version will probably solve it